 The people that lived through the political atrocities wear a hidden story buried under bright smiles and laughter.
 I have heard it said that Ugandans are the friendliest people of Africa.
 I would agree that they have a charm that is alluringly reserved, at least one might perceive at first, yet friendship invites lively animation through their ebullient gregariousness.
-They have such personality that few words can render no true comprehension.
+They have such personality that few words can render no true comprehension after such afflictions.

-Surroundings of water make a lovely landscape to the eye, yet summon masses of mosquitoes that ensure excessive cases of malaria to its inhabitants, which lead to about 100,000 annual deaths.
-Even though on the decline, AIDS is another national epidemic causing 63,000 deaths annually.
+Surroundings of water make a lovely landscape to the eye, yet summon masses of mosquitoes that ensure excessive cases of malaria to its inhabitants, which lead to about 20,000 annual deaths.
+Malaria remains one of the most important health challenges in the country.
+Even though having one of the greatest worldwide declines, thanks to the help of the church, awareness, and heath care, AIDS is another national epidemic causing 56,000 deaths annually.
 Combined travesties offer a culture laden with orphans and continued suffering.
 This does not include the affliction of warfare that oscillates on the borders.

 CLIMATE

-Uganda sits 3,609 ft above sea level and even though it is equatorial, it has a non-uniform warm climate since the altitude modifies the climate ranging from 15-31 degrees C or 59-88 degrees F. There are two seasons: wet and dry, with wet seasons varying in March-May and October-December with sunny dry seasons in between enabling two planting and harvesting seasons.
+Uganda sits 3,609 ft above sea level and even though it is equatorial, it has a non-uniform warm climate since the altitude modifies the climate ranging from 15-31 degrees C or 59-88 degrees F and reaching to the 100’s in the north.
+There are two seasons: wet and dry, with wet seasons varying in March-May and October-December with sunny dry seasons in between enabling two planting and harvesting seasons.

 The land is covered by 34% wetlands in forms of rivers, lakes, and swamps causing their relative humidity to be 70-100%.